chi541323/chi541323.github.io/_projects/3_PuPoP.md

 <!-- Design -->
 <div>
-    <h2 class="mt-5 font-weight-bold">Design Prototype</h2>
+    <h2 class="mt-5 font-weight-bold my-color-b">Design Prototype</h2>
         <p>PuPoP is a wearable system that mounts small foldable props on the palm, which can “pop up” when needed in VR.</p>
         <ul>
-            <li><b style="font-weight:900;">Mechanism:</b> The system consists of thin, lightweight structures that fold flat when not in use and expand into different shapes (e.g., sphere, cylinders, box) using a pop-up mechanism.</li>
+            <li><b class="my-color-b" style="font-weight:900;">Mechanism:</b> The system consists of thin, lightweight structures that fold flat when not in use and expand into different shapes (e.g., sphere, cylinders, box) using a pop-up mechanism.</li>
-            <li><b style="font-weight:900;">Customization:</b> Different prop shapes can be mounted on the palm to simulate a variety of virtual objects.</li>
+            <li><b class="my-color-b" style="font-weight:900;">Customization:</b> Different prop shapes can be mounted on the palm to simulate a variety of virtual objects.</li>
-            <li><b style="font-weight:900;">Interaction:</b> By aligning the props with VR visual cues, users perceive the props as virtual objects, creating a stronger sense of presence.</li>
+            <li><b class="my-color-b" style="font-weight:900;">Interaction:</b> By aligning the props with VR visual cues, users perceive the props as virtual objects, creating a stronger sense of presence.</li>
-            <li><b style="font-weight:900;">Comfort:</b>The device was designed to be low-profile and lightweight so that it does not interfere with natural hand movement when props are not deployed.</li>
+            <li><b class="my-color-b" style="font-weight:900;">Comfort:</b>The device was designed to be low-profile and lightweight so that it does not interfere with natural hand movement when props are not deployed.</li>
         </ul>

         <div class="row justify-content-sm-center">